Sgt. Nicholas Ford Fryziuk

 Formosa, on July 27th.
 The next day, the

 3rd, the ship arrived in Moji.
 From there,

 Nick was sent to Oeyama to work in the nickel

 nearly six miles from the camp.
 In

 addition, the POWs did manual labor at the Hachidate Branch Nickel Refinery.

 While working at the mines, Nick witnessed the atomic bomb explode over Nagasaki.
 He remained a POW until he was liberated by American Occupational Forces on September 9, 1945.
 Before they were liberated, the former POWs made flags from parachutes representing the nationalities who had been held in the camp.

 Nick Fryziuk passed away on April 1, 1993, from leukemia.
-His family believes that his leukemia was a result of his witnessing the atomic bomb's explosion.
+His family believed that his leukemia was a result of his witnessing the atomic bomb explosion.
 He was buried at Resurrection Catholic Cemetery in Justice, Illinois.